Italy - Factors to watch on Dec. 14

 MEDIASET

-Top shareholder Finivest said on Tuesday it had bought 27.66 million shares in the Italian broadcaster and had rights to buy another 14.0 million on Wednesday to reach 39.775 percent of the group's voting capital.
+Mediaset's top shareholder Finivest said on Tuesday it had bought 27.6 million of shares in the Italian broadcaster and had rights to buy 14 million more on Wednesday to reach 39.775 percent of the group's voting capital.

 Vivendi, led by chairman and biggest shareholder Bollore, said on Tuesday it had raised its Mediaset stake to 12.3 percent.